openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Subsections
 ****************

-Sections are divided into Subsections.
-A Subsection may represent a topic in your course, or another organizing principle.
+Sections are divided into subsections.
+A subsection may represent a topic in your course, or another organizing principle.

-You can set a Subsection to an assignment type that you created when you set up grading.
-You can then include assignments in the body of that Subsection.
+You can set a subsection to an assignment type that you created when you set up grading.
+You can then include assignments in the body of that subsection.
 See :ref:`Establish a Grading Policy` for more information on grading.

 To create a Subsection:

 #.
-At the bottom of the Section, click **New Subsection**.
+At the bottom of the section, click **New Subsection**.
 #.
 In the field that opens, enter the new Subsection name.
 #.
 Click **Save**.

-The new, empty Subsection is placed at the bottom of the Section.
+The new, empty subsection is placed at the bottom of the section.
-You must now add Units to the Subsection.
+You must now add Units to the subsection.

-Whether or not students see the new Subsection depends on its release date.
+Whether or not students see the new subsection depends on its release date.
 See :ref:`Publishing Your Course` for more information.